Table of Contents

 The double-ended leash can be attached to the harness in two places – to the front to prevent pulling or to the back for exercise and more freedom.

-However, it is obvious to me that this leash would not hold up well in time, although I didn’t get the chance to use it long enough to prove it.
+However, this leash would not hold up well in time, although I didn’t get the chance to use it long enough to prove it.

-» PROS: Available In Multiple Colors, Unique No-Pull Design, Double-Ended Leash, Lightweight, Easy to Use and Clean
+» PROS: Available In Multiple Colors, Unique No-Pull Design, Double-Ended Leash, Lightweight, Easy to Use, and Clean

 « CONS: Only Available In One Size, Not Chew Proof, Not Very Durable, Not Reflective, Not Suitable for Large Breeds